-Smart Receipts supports 4 core report types, which can be created from your phone.
-You can find these by clicking the send/share icon (ie the one that looks like a square with an arrow coming out of it) in the iOS app or by tabbing over to the "Reports" tab (ie after the "Receipts" and "Distance" ones) in the Android app:
+Smart Receipts supports a few core report types, which can be created from your phone.
+You can find these by tabbing over to the "Generate" tab (ie after the "Receipts" and "Distance" ones) in the app:

 - Full PDF Report.
 Creates a PDF Report with a "header page", which contains a complete table of all your receipts and distance expenses.
 It will also include a tabulated list of all your receipt images.

 - PDF Report - No Table.
 Creates a report identical to the one above but without the header page.
 This is useful for companies that require their own header format.

 - CSV File.
 Creates a CSV (eg Excel) file for spreadsheet apps

 - ZIP - Stamped Images.
 Creates a ZIP file, containing all your images (and the receipt metadata below each)